esrlabs/chipmunk-docs/developer/src/tantivy/tantivy_architecture.md

 2. Query Parsing
 The query parser takes the user's query and converts it into a structured query.
 This involves several sub-steps:

+        a.
 Tokenization: Breaking the query into individual terms.
+        b.
 Field Mapping: Mapping each term to the relevant fields in the schema (e.g., title, body).
+        c.
 Logical Operators: Determining how the terms should be combined (e.g., AND, OR).

-Example
-The query "president obama" might be parsed as:
+> For example, the query "president obama" might be parsed as:
-(title:president OR body:president) AND (title:obama OR body:obama)
+> (title:president OR body:president) AND (title:obama OR body:obama)
-Here, title and body are fields defined in the schema, and the query parser creates logical combinations of terms across these fields.
+> Here, title and body are fields defined in the schema, and the query parser creates logical  combinations of terms across these fields.

 3. Query Execution
 This phase involves several steps to retrieve and score the relevant documents:

     a.
 Document Retrieval
 Using the parsed query, the search engine scans the term dictionaries and postings lists to find documents containing the query terms.
 This involves:

-	Term Lookup: For each term in the query, the engine looks it up in the term dictionary (.term file).
-Postings List Access: Retrieves the list of document IDs (DocIDs) that contain the term from the inverted index (.idx file).
-Position Information: Accesses the .pos file to get term positions within the documents, if positional data is relevant for the query (e.g., phrase queries).
+        i) Term Lookup: For each term in the query, the engine looks it up in the term dictionary (.term file). ii) Postings List Access: Retrieves the list of document IDs (DocIDs) that contain the term from the inverted index (.idx file). iii) Position Information: Accesses the .pos file to get term positions within the documents, if positional data is relevant for the query (e.g., phrase queries).
     b.
 Scoring
 Documents are scored based on the relevance of the query terms within them.
 Tantivy uses the Okapi BM25 ranking function, which considers:

-	Term Frequency (TF): The number of times a term appears in a document.
-Inverse Document Frequency (IDF): A measure of how common or rare a term is across all documents.
-Field Normalization: Adjusts the term frequency based on the length of the field to prevent longer fields from having an undue advantage.
+        i) Term Frequency (TF): The number of times a term appears in a document. ii) Inverse Document Frequency (IDF): A measure of how common or rare a term is across all documents. iii) Field Normalization: Adjusts the term frequency based on the length of the field to prevent longer fields from having an undue advantage.
-Example
-For a document containing "president" and "obama" in the title and body fields:
+> For example, a document containing "president" and "obama" in the title and body fields:
 Calculate the TF and IDF for each term.
 Combine these with normalization factors to compute a BM25 score for the document.

 4. Document Deserialization
 After retrieving the relevant documents, they need to be deserialized, which means converting the stored document data into a usable format.

         a.
-Stored Fields Retrieval
-Fields marked as stored in the schema (e.g., title, author) are retrieved from the .store file.
+Stored Fields Retrieval: Fields marked as stored in the schema (e.g., title, author) are retrieved from the .store file.
 This involves:
+        b.
 Reading the .store File: Extracting the field values based on document IDs.
+        c.
 Constructing the Document: Building the full document from the retrieved fields.
 5. Result Compilation
 Once the documents are retrieved and scored, the search engine compiles the results:

-	Sorting: Sort the documents based on their BM25 scores, from highest to lowest.
-Filtering: Apply any additional filters specified in the query (e.g., date ranges, specific field values).
-Limiting: Return the top N results as specified by the query.
+        i) Sorting: Sort the documents based on their BM25 scores, from highest to lowest. ii) Filtering: Apply any additional filters specified in the query (e.g., date ranges, specific field values). iii) Limiting: Return the top N results as specified by the query.
-Example
+>Example
 If the query requests the top 10 documents for "president obama", the search engine will sort all matched documents by their relevance scores and return the top 10.

-	Search Workflow Summary
+**Search Workflow Summary**
     User Input: The user enters a query.
     Query Parsing: The query parser converts the user's input into a structured query.
     Index Scanning: The search engine scans the index to find documents matching the query terms.
     Scoring: Documents are scored based on relevance using BM25.
     Deserialization: Relevant documents are deserialized from the stored fields.
     Result Compilation: The top N results are sorted and returned to the user.

-Example Walkthrough
+*Example Walkthrough*
 Let’s walk through a detailed example of the query "old man":

 *Query Construction:*